 Answer – Laurent Vacherot: Paul, maybe on the coronavirus effect?
-Do we see something in other geography than China?
+Do we see something in another geography than China?

 Answer – Laurent Vacherot: Then on the impact in other geographies?

-But just to put in perspective our guidance, as Laurent explained before, the way we portrayed this guidance is to have a low start of the year, first quarter and the first part of 2020 and then progressively improve our performance month-after-month, quarter-after-quarter.
-That is what behind our performance assumption that we have from a top line perspective.
+But just to put in perspective our guidance, as Laurent explained before, the way we portrayed this guidance is to have a low start of the year, first quarter, and the first part of 2020 and then progressively improve our performance month-after-month, quarter-after-quarter.
+That is what is behind our performance assumption that we have from a top-line perspective.